apache/apex-core/operator_development.md

 Testing your Operator
 ---------------------

-Testing an operator after development is essential to ensure that he required functionality is indeed correctly implemented.
 As part of testing our operator, we test the following two facets:

 1. Test output of the operator after processing a single tuple
 2. Test output of the operator after processing of a window of tuples